 The paperwork for each person to marry will include:

 - Completed statutory declaration with the vice-consul to witness your signature (from your embassy)

 - Original Birth Certificate

 - Certificate of Divorce if previously married

-You may need more paperwork for your particular embassy, so please check with them first.
+You may need more paperwork for your particular embassy, so it's best to check with them first.

 So what's all this stuff happening in Bangkok?
-Well, the process is actually quite simple, but can be daunting if you don't speak the language or know where you are going.
-This is the process:
+Well, the process is actually quite simple but can be daunting if you don't speak the language or know where you're going.
+The process goes like this:

 In a nutshell,